Aryeh Har-Even

 SHEET MUSIC

 Using Finale notation software, I’ve prepared a transcription of the “composer-does-it-all” recording in two formats: 1) full score with a piano reduction at the bottom of each system, and 2) vocals with piano.
-Available in PDF file format, upon arrangement.

 PRIMARY RESEARCH SOURCES